oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 uses the term *requirement* for both relationship templates and dangling requirements.

-Dangling requirements must be fulfilled by the TOSCA processor at service deployment time.
+All mandatory dangling requirements must be fulfilled by the TOSCA processor at service deployment time.
 While dangling requirements are defined in the context of *node templates*, fulfilling dangling requirements is done in the context of *node representations*.
 This means that when